 - Pick up the strand and wrap it around your hand over your knuckles.

 - Join the dough pieces in the palm of your hand, put it down on the table, and roll the seam till it's completely stuck together.

 - Put the shaped bagel on the semolina and put plastic wrap over the top, so it doesn't dry out.

 - Shape the remaining dough balls.

 - Put the baking sheets somewhere warm and let the bagels proof until puffed up—4 to 6 hours.

 - Once the bagels look puffy, put them in the fridge for at least 4 hours, but up to 5 days.

 - Add 2 tbsp poppy seeds to a small bowl, 2 tbsp flaky salt, 1 tbsp sesame seeds, 1 tbsp black sesame seeds, 1 tbsp dried minced garlic, and 1 tbsp dried minced onion.

 Boiling and baking

-- Get the baking sheets from the fridge and put on a pot with 2.2 liters of water.
-About 10 ⅓ cup.
+- Get the baking sheets from the fridge, and heat a pot with 2.2 liters of water, about ten and a thirds cups.
 Bring it to the boil.

-- Boil the bagels 30 seconds each.
-I put 3 at a time in my pot.
+- Boil the bagels for 30 seconds each.
+I put three at a time in my pot.

 - Put them on a wire rack to drip off.
 Top with whatever toppings you like while they are still wet.

 - Put them back on the semolina topped baking sheet.
-You should be able to comfortably fit 6 bagels on each sheet.
+You should be able to fit six bagels on each sheet comfortably.

 - Once you've finished all the bagels, put both sheets in the oven and turn the oven down to 200°C/400°F/Gas mark 6.

-- Bake for 24-26 minutes until they are looking gorgeous and shiny.
+- Bake for 24-26 minutes until they look gorgeous and shiny.

-- If you know you oven to heat a bit unevenly, switch the pans and turn the around in the middle of the bake.
+- If you know your oven to heat a bit unevenly, switch the pans and turn them around in the middle of the baking.

 - Cool on a wire rack.